Right now the healthcare system isn’t as efficient as it could be. Healthcare suffers from…

 So if a utility token is planned appropriately, it won’t be regulated as a security.
 A true utility token doesn’t compete against Bitcoin or Ethereum because it works in an environment of its own.
 At the same time, even without significant assets behind it, and separate from the underlying value of the token’s functionality, its market price may rise dramatically because of marketplace demand and retail trading activity.
 That’s what has happened with Bitcoin and Ethereum, etc.

-VCs are at the fork in the road
+VCs are at the fork in the road for blockchain

 In contrast, security tokens are those which derive their values from external assets that are tradable and convey ownership interest.
 Security tokens meet the Howey test as true investments because the investor expects to profit from the efforts of third-parties together in a common enterprise.